fetchai/uAgents/integrations/multi-agent-adapter/README.md

 ### Step 7:
-Register your newly created AI Agents Adapter as a Service on Agentverse: https://fetch.ai/docs/guides/agentverse/registering-agent-services Name of the service can be for example `AI Agents adapter`.
+Register your newly created AI Agents Adapter as a Service on Agentverse: https://fetch.ai/docs/guides/agentverse/registering-agent-services Name of the service can be for example: `AI Agents adapter`
 Description: `AI Agents adapter that sends prompt to multiple AI Agents and collects responses from them.` `prompt` field description: `The prompt the user wants the AI Agents to generate response for.
 You must ask the user what the prompt is, don't pre fill it.`